 7. Lightly grease large casserole, preferably earthenware or enameled cast-iron, with duck fat, on both bottom and sides.
 Place half of the bean mixture in casserole.
 Add duck legs, browned duck sausages, chopped ventrèche, and sliced garlic sausage.
 Drizzle with duck fat.
 Cover with remaining beans.

-8. Stir tomato paste into demi-glace, mix well until dissolved.
+8. Stir tomato paste into demi-glace and 3 1/2 cups of water, mix well until dissolved.
 Pour evenly over bean mixture.
 Drizzle with remaining duck fat.

 9. Cover and bake until hot and bubbling, about 2 ½ hours, checking occasionally to make certain the beans are not drying out.
 (See Ariane’s Tips below)